In commemoration of the Reichspogromnacht on 9 November 1938 and the deportation of our Jewish fellow citizens on 22 October 1940

 The memorial lists 16 names of Jewish citizens who were deported and murdered.
 The Memorial Book for the Jewish Victims of National Socialism at the Federal Archives in Koblenz contains the names of other Jews who were deported and murdered.
 They were either born in Edenkoben or lived in Edenkoben for a short or long period of time.

-In Gurs, interned under inhumane conditions, the first Jews, including those from Edenkoben, died.
+In Gurs, interned under inhumane conditions, the first Jews, including Jews from Edenkoben, died.
 Those who were unable to escape from Gurs were deported from there to concentration camps in the East and murdered there.
 An elderly Jewish citizen was not deported.
 Living in isolation in Edenkoben and left to fend for himself, he committed suicide.

 The memorial also bears the names of two non-Jewish citizens who were executed by the Nazi judiciary in 1944.